 Trail Map: AllTrails

 This is one of my favourite spots to get my nature fix in the city of Calgary.
-Less than a 20-minute drive from downtown, the Griffith Woods is one of the most beautiful forests in the city.
+Less than a 20-minute drive from downtown, the Griffith Woods is one of the most beautiful forests in the city for practicing mindfulness in nature.

-For hiking, the Griffith Woods outer trail is a 6.1 km loop that passes through wetlands, forests and pathways along the Elbow River and it takes about 1.5 hours to complete the full loop.
+For forest bathing and hiking, the Griffith Woods outer trail is a 6.1 km loop that passes through wetlands, forests and pathways along the Elbow River and it takes about 1.5 hours to complete the full loop.

 4. Nose Hill